coriocactus/claudia.vim/plugin/system.md

 6. Output Format:
 Use appropriate markdown elements to structure your response for clarity and readability, such as subheadings, lists, and others as needed.
 Do not use indentation for formatting.

-Maintain a strict and consistent maximum line length.

 Only provide code blocks when:
 - The user has provided code that needs modification, or
 - The user has specifically requested code output